 If your System Administrator has enabled Email Batching, you will have additional options under this settings to select how often email notifications will be sent.
 All notifications received over this time period are combined and sent in a single email.

 Push notifications can be sent to your mobile device if you have the Android or iOS app installed.
 You can choose the type of activity that will send a notification.
 By default, push notifications are sent “For mentions and direct messages”.
-If push notifications are sent “Never”, the Mattermost setting to trigger push notifications depending on your status is hidden.
-If your System Administrator has not set up push notifications, this setting will be disabled.
+If push notifications are sent “Never”, the Mattermost setting to trigger push notifications depending on your Mattermost availability is hidden.
+If your System Admin has not set up push notifications, this setting will be disabled.

-If you are actively viewing a channel (public, private, or direct message) on desktop or web, no push notifications will be sent for that channel.
+If you’re actively viewing a channel (Public or Private), Direct Message, or Group Message on desktop or web, no push notifications will be sent for that channel.
 If a notification is viewed on desktop or web, the lockscreen notification will clear on Android, and on iOS the badge on the Mattermost app icon will decrement accordingly.

 Trigger Mobile Push Notifications When¶